Quick Answer

 CenturyLink's pricing structure in Arizona is built around simplicity and long-term value.
 All plans are available without contracts, and the price-for-life guarantee ensures your monthly rate stays the same as long as you maintain service.

 In Arizona's fiber-served areas, CenturyLink's pricing is highly competitive.
-The Fiber 200 plan at $50 per month with symmetrical speeds and no contract is often the best value entry point for fiber internet in the state.
+The Fiber 200 plan at $50 per month with symmetrical speeds.
+No contract is often the best value entry point for fiber internet in the state.
 Compared to Cox Communications, CenturyLink's price-for-life guarantee provides long-term cost predictability that can save customers hundreds of dollars over a multi-year period.

 On the DSL side, the Simply Unlimited plan at $50 per month is reasonably priced for up to 100 Mbps, though Arizona customers should weigh this against cable offerings from Cox Communications that may deliver faster speeds at a similar or slightly higher price point in many areas.